LucianoCanziani/devs/src/pages/blog/axios-post-form-data.md

 type: "ReactJs"
 ---

-You finish coding a good-looking React form and manage to store the data efficiently but now you have no clue how to get that data in your server?
+You finish coding a good-looking React form and manage to store the data efficiently in a variable but now you have no clue how to get that data in your server?

 Luckily for you and me, Axios exist and simplifies that issue with his famous <strong>POST requests</strong>.